jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 **Step 3**: The processor sees the transaction and pulls it from the pool.

-Remember that the smart-contract-wallet is configured such that the processor must co-sign any spends from the wallet.
+Remember that the smart contract wallet is configured such that the processor must co-sign any spends from the wallet.
 This allows the processor to "lock" the funds.

 ![step3](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafkreifdfgfcmht43o4jy4fd2mk3vuftpvdl66g5rn2lq23jrfzvz7hvj4)